The Commission on the Integration of Refugees

 Jacqueline Broadhead is the Director of the Global Exchange on Migration and Diversity…

-Jacqueline Broadhead is the Director of the Global Exchange on Migration and Diversity, at the University of Oxford managing knowledge exchange and research projects which aim to promote the reciprocal sharing of expertise among academics, policy makers, and practitioners.
-Jacqui’s own work focuses on local government and integration, including leading ‘Inclusive Cities’ – a network of 12 UK cities focussed on improving integration outcomes.
+Jacqueline Broadhead is the Co-Director of the Centre on Migration, Policy and Society (COMPAS) at the University of Oxford.
+Established in 2003, COMPAS is a multi-disciplinary migration research centre with a broad portfolio of research, knowledge exchange and teaching across the full spectrum of migration studies.
+Jacqui’s own work focuses on local government and integration, including leading “Inclusive Cities” – a network of 12 UK cities focused on improving integration outcomes.
 Jacqui previously worked in local government – leading one of the first programmes to accept refugees through the Syrian VPRS Scheme in 2015.
 She is a trustee of Justice Together Initiative, aiming to improve access to immigration advice.

 Twitter: @jacquibroadhead